-As of October 2021, Iberdrola faces six stakeholder-related ESG controversy, linked to three of the six domains we analyse:
+As of February 2022, Iberdrola faces seven stakeholder-related ESG controversies, linked to four of the six domains we analyse:

-- Business Behaviour, in the criteria of "Customer relations", "Social standards in the supply chain", "Corruption" and "Anti-competitive practices". - Environment, in the criterion of "Protection of water resources". - Community Involvement, in the criterion of "Social and Economic Development".
+- Business Behaviour, in the criteria of "Customer relations", "Social standards in the supply chain", "Corruption" and "Anti-competitive practices". - Environment, in the criteria of "Biodiversity" and "Protection of water resources". - Community Involvement, in the criterion of "Social and Economic Development". - Human Rights, in the criterion of "Fundamental Human Rights".

-Frequency: On average, the controversies faced are considered "isolated"16; in line with the sector.
+Frequency: On average, the controversies faced are considered "occasional"22; above the sector average.

-Severity: On average, the level of severity of the case, based on the analysis of the impact on both the Issuer and its stakeholders, is considered "significant"17; below the sector average.
+Severity: On average, the level of severity of the case, based on the analysis of the impact on both the Issuer and its stakeholders, is considered "high" in line with the sector.

-Responsiveness: Iberdrola is considered overall "reactive"18; in line with the sector.
+Responsiveness: Iberdrola is considered overall "reactive"; in line with the sector.